 Caring for Upset Customers in the RestaurantCaring for Upset Customers in the Restaurant

-Even if all food service personnel do their best to please the customers that come through their doors, not every customer will find satisfaction with the service offered.
+Even if all food service personnel do their best to please the customers that come through their doors, not everyone will find satisfaction with the service offered.
 Guests usually have their reasons for complaining, but it is up to the restaurant staff to rectify the problem and make a positive lasting impression.
 Occasionally, a customer will find something that offends their taste enough to bring it up to the server or manager.
 Typically, this is due to one or more of the following:

 - Slow service

 - Dirty dishes

 - Poor quality food and drinks

 Listen and Acknowledge

 When a customer has a problem, they tend to bring it up with the server, or an employee working in the Front of the House (FOH) first.
 It is this employee’s job to listen attentively.
 He or she must find out, as politely and compassionately as possible, what seems to be the problem.
 This employee should take the time to hear out the issue completely before determining what can be done.
 Sometimes the customer just wants to be heard, and having an employee acknowledge the issue is all it takes to settle the problem.
 In other cases, however, it is helpful for a manager to get involved.

 The next step is for both the server and the manager to step in and apologize.
 Even if the offense was not intentional—and it hardly ever is—the apology will set the guest’s mind at ease and help to dissipate the negativity.